Career Definition for a Drug Counselor

 Drug counselors help people who have substance abuse issues recover from their addictions and live a healthier lifestyle.
 They meet with clients individually or in groups and try to find the root causes of patients' addictions and come up with treatment plans to help them quit using drugs and alcohol.
 Drug counselors often work with their patients' families to help manage the issues caused by addiction.
 Job duties can include evaluating a client's mental and physical health, reviewing treatment options, and developing outreach programs.

 |Required Education||A master's degree for most positions, but some will accept a bachelor's degree; licensure required in many states|

 |Job Duties||Evaluating client mental and physical health, reviewing treatment options|

 |Median Salary (2017)*||$43,300 (substance abuse, behavioral disorder, and mental health counselors)|

 |Job Outlook (2016-2026)*||23% growth (substance abuse and behavioral disorder counselors)|

 Source: *U.S. Bureau of Labor Statistics

 Most drug counseling positions require a master's degree, but some employers are willing to hire candidates with bachelor's degrees.
 People interested in becoming drug counselors should take classes such as psychology, sociology, addiction theory, counseling, and social work.
-In addition to a degree, many states have additional unique licensure criteria for a private practice counselor, which includes two years of clinical experience and passing a state-recognized test.
+In addition to a master's degree, many states have additional unique licensure criteria for a private practice counselor, which includes 2,000 to 4,000 hours of clinical experience and passing a state-recognized test.
 To maintain certification, you must complete continuing education units.